 Gonzo was also very appreciative when Scooter was turned into a chicken by the rare and bizarre disease cluckitis.

-Mahna Mahna: That one sole skit on the first episode of The Muppet Shownote Having been performed previously on various variety shows of the 60's and 70's, most notably Ed Sullivan Show became so popular, all three characters made appearances on Muppets Tonight, and all the way into The Muppets!
+Mahna Mahna: That one sole skit on the first episode of The Muppet Shownote Having been performed previously on various variety shows of the 1960s and 1970s, most notably The Ed Sullivan Show became so popular, all three characters made appearances on Muppets Tonight, and all the way into The Muppets!

 Smurfette Breakout: Miss Piggy, one of the few female Muppets, was initially only a minor character, but her popularity skyrocketed and she is now probably the most famous of them, along with Kermit.

 So Bad, It's Good: Much of the comedy comes from just how lousy is the variety show that the Muppets put on.
 Notably, Gonzo's stunts and Fozzie's jokes.
 The Muppet Show, like Monty Python's Flying Circus and the cartoons of Jay Ward, is a nigh perfect example of how it takes great intelligence and talent to create something so deliberately silly that it crosses the line into awesomeness.

 Society Marches On: In the episode featuring Teresa Brewer, the episode's subplot has Miss Piggy going on a diet.
 The jokes played at her expense, while funny, come off more mean-spirited than intended in today's body-conscious society.